hydraulic-institute/edb/source/03_fluid-flow-III/05_fr-loss-ps.md

 d) **Bulk velocity, V** — Usually based on a prespecified daily mass flow rate.
-Note that both V and Dare interdependent for a constant mass flow rate.
+Note that both V and D are interdependent for a constant mass flow rate.